MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 An additional wave is created automatically, which will include all the devices not included in the waves that you created.

 You can also specify the number of days between waves, from 1 day to ## days.
-For example, you might want the second wave to start 3 days after the first wave starts.
+For example, you might want the next wave to start 3 days after the previous wave started.
 The value you specify applies to all waves.
-You can't have a different number of days between different waves.
+You can't have a different number of days between each wave.

 #### Set an update deadline